Research Resources

 Clinical Academic Training Office

 CATO (Clinical Academic Training Office) is the centralised pan-professional academic training hub and the main point of contact for clinical academic trainees and researchers (medical and healthcare professions outside of medicine) for advice, best practice and information on academic careers, recruitment, training and funding.
-Through a range of initiatives, trainees and other healthcare professionals, can complete their training/carry out roles whilst learning and undertaking research alongside internationally renowned clinicians and researchers.

 For more on CATO’s resources and services, see their website linked below.